tzuchi9527/URecipe/README.md

 - Search query in Food database we have
 - Record what user eat each day

+EditPersonalModelActivity:
+- Update the information of personal model

 module.Food:
 - Define object Food, which includes different properties of food, includes calories and other nutrition informations